nathancarter/weblurch/doc/wiki.md

 a scratch pad in which I will dump immediate next steps, during the early stages of experimenting with MediaWiki to learn its capabilities.

-## Updating the UI

- * Create a TinyMCE plugin for showing arbitrary dialogs, including things like a message box, an alert box, a prompt, a confirm, etc., all with callbacks, all that use the same TinyMCE dialog style.
- * Remove from the [XML Groups module](../app/xml-groups.solo.litcoffee) the `showHTMLPopup()` function, calling the plugin's version instead.
- * Make all the alert boxes in the main app use this new feature.
-In particular, the alert that you can now visit your newly published wiki page should just have a link in it, so that the browser does not perceive the navigation as a popup, and therefore permits it.

 ## Additional notes

 I like [Article Protection](